 - Organic turkey breast (substitute for red meats)

-Leaving aside their anti-inflammatory effects, these are all healthy, whole foods, and making them a mainstay of your diet can only be beneficial.
-However, the science is still out on whether all of these foods actually have an anti-inflammatory effect in the body, and also what effect, if any, they have on the microbiome.
+Leaving aside their anti-inflammatory effects, these are all healthy, whole foods, and making them a mainstay of your healthy diet can only be beneficial.
+However, the science is still out on whether all of these foods actually reduce inflammation in the body, and also what effect, if any, they have on the microbiome.

 Let Deepak show you how to take back your health at our brand-new Living in Balance Retreat.
 Learn More.